graphprotocol/rfcs/rfcs/0000-error-handling.md

 ## Terminology

-No new terminology, but the semantics of the "Failed" status are altered.
+A new subgraph health status called "unhealthy" is added, so instead of a subgraph being failed or not, it can be healthy, unhealthy or failed.

 ## Detailed Design

 ### Error handling

+Subgraphs now have three possible health status: 'Healthy' is normal operation, 'Unhealthy' is syncing with errors, and 'Failed' is halted due to an error.

-If a WASM handler terminates with a trap, that is an error.
-The node discards all entity operations and data source operations done by the handler and continue syncing.
+If a WASM handler terminates with a trap, the subgraph becomes unhealthy.
+The node discards all entity operations and data source operations done by the handler and continues syncing.

-For subgraphs that are not yet synced, any handler error halts syncing, so errors in pending versions will not make their way to the current version.
+For subgraphs that are not yet synced, any handler error is still a failure and halts syncing, so errors in pending versions will not make their way to the current version.

 When the node starts, we currently reset the failed flag on subgraphs.
-The flag is no longer be reset on synced subgraphs, since the subgraph will already be past the errors.
+Failed subgraphs will still be reset to healthy to attempt to recover, but unhealthy subgraphs are kept unhealthy, since the subgraph will already be past the errors.

-Any graphql queries to a failed subgraph will include an error of the form:
+Any graphql queries to an unhealthy or failed subgraph will include an error of the form:

 ```
 {
-	message: "Subgraph failed"
+	message: "Subgraph not healthy"
 }
 ```